accordproject/template-engine/test/archives/latedeliveryandpenalty-typescript/logic/README.md

 # Template Logic

-To write your template logic you should first generate the TypeScript source code for the template using the `concerto compile --model model.cto --target typescript --output generated` CLI command.
+To write your template logic you should first generate the TypeScript source code for the template using the `concerto compile --model ./model/model.cto --target typescript --output logic/generated` CLI command.

 You can then define and export the template logic class, which should implement the `TemplateLogic` interface, implementing the trigger method and optionally the init method.